vieira-a/react-weather-br/README.md

  The app queries address https://api.hgbrasil.com/weather using the city's code param.
  The API returns data JSON file with the weather forecast to informed cities.

+ You will see a list of Brazilian capitals, and you can select a city to view details about the weather forecast: current information and forecasts for the next 5 days.

 ### Rules to normalize commit messages

 To facilitate maintenance, and better visualization of project progress.